brinecr/Character-Creation-Tool-Client/README.md

 Originally I had wanted to implement a monster fighting simulator as the program I was going for - but had to adjust my scope during the process so I decided to make it into a character creation tool with what I had already built.
 The idea behind the monster fighting element I would have been able to battle characters against pre-defined monsters (and maybe even let players define some in the future).

 Taking these basic tools as a combat system I could also flesh out a world to have a character walk around - I like to think of the original Final Fantasy game as a lot of inspiration there as "what could be."

+On the front end I could always add more functionality, in the future, to interact with the back end.
+If we needed to show more statistics or have different parts of the project interact with each other.
+Also adding battle portions to have the characters fight monsters.
+There are so many little things I'd love to add to this project as gaming is a hobby of mine.

 ## Images